Record Format

 DataLayout

-member variables, that each have their own text label.
+member variables, that each have their own type and text label.
 The supported DataPieceXXX

 types are: